nautobot/nautobot-plugin-ssot-aci/docs/index.md

 In addition any changes to the ACI fabric are reflected in Nautobot when the synchronization process is executed.

-Examples:
+Examples of ACI changes synchronized into Nautobot:

-- When new devices are registered to the fabric, they will be added to Nautobot on the next run of the SSoT ACI job within Nautobot.
+- New devices that were registered to the fabric are added to Nautobot.
-- When devices are decommissioned from the fabric, they will be removed from Nautobot
+- Devices decommissioned from the fabric are removed from Nautobot.
-- As devices are added to the ACI fabric, their management IP addresses are automatically created as IP Addresses in Nautobot
+- Management IP addresses of devices added to the ACI fabric are created in Nautobot.
-- As bridge domains are added with subnets, the subnets are automatically created in Nautobot as Prefixes and the gateway address configured as an IP Address
+- Subnets and gateway addresses of bridge domains created in ACI are added to Nautobot as prefixes and IP addresses.
-- When a bridge domain is removed from ACI, the associated Prefix and IP Address are deleted from Nautobot
+- Prefixes and IP addresses associated with removed ACI bridge domains are deleted from Nautobot.
-- Interface descriptions added or updated in ACI will be reflected on the interfaces in Nautobot
+- ACI interface description additions and updates are carried over to interface descriptions in Nautobot.

-Below list shows items that are currently synchronized and how they map between systems.
+The below list shows object types that are currently synchronized and how they map between systems.

 | **ACI**                                       	| **Nautobot**                  	|
 |-----------------------------------------------	|-------------------------------	|